George Kurian (businessman)

 George Kurian is an American business executive.
 He is the current chief executive officer and a member of the board of NetApp.
 Prior to this, he was the executive vice president of product operations at NetApp.

 Early life and education

 Kurian was born to P. C. Kurian and his wife Molly in 1966 in Pampady village of Kottayam district in Kerala, India.
-Thomas Kurian Kurian senior was a chemical engineer and the general manager of Graphite India.
+Kurian senior was a chemical engineer and the general manager of Graphite India.
 Kurian was one among four brothers including his identical twin and Google Cloud CEO, Thomas Kurian.

 As their father's career involved moving around India, the twins boarded at the Jesuit-run St Joseph's Boys' High School in Bangalore.
 Both were accepted to the university IIT Madras.
 There they both took SAT tests and sent the results to various colleges, including Princeton University, which offered both of them partial scholarship places.
 At the age of 17, along with Thomas Kurian, he moved to the United States.
 George Kurian is a 1995 graduate of Stanford Graduate School of Business.
 He also holds an electrical engineering degree from Princeton University.